ekeshi1/stocks_api/README.md

 ## About the api

-* A Scheduled Service retrieves  all the 100 stocks that compose Nasdaq-100 Index, currently the time is set every 5 minutes because of resources.
+* A Scheduled Service retrieves  all the 100 stocks that compose Nasdaq-100 Index.Currently the frequency of retrieval is set every
+5 minutes because of resource limitations.
 The frequency is configurable in application.yml.
 * This service uses an unofficial reverse-engineered api. (https://www.nasdaq.com/market-activity/quotes/nasdaq-ndx-index)
 * User can register and open many accounts.
 * User can topUp an account.
 * User can buy an asset inside for an account given he has eligible funds.